rbnpercy/blog/_posts/2018-01-30-web-app-security-frontend-to-backend.markdown

 related:
 ---

-**TL;DR:**  Web Application Security is not just a consideration for Backend Developers, but for Frontend Developers too.
-In this article we'll cover a comprehensive security strategy for Web Apps, from Front to Backend.
+**TL;DR:**  Web Application Security is not just a consideration for Back end Developers, but for Front end Developers too.
+In this article we'll cover a comprehensive security strategy for Web Apps, from Front to Back end.

 {% include tweet_quote.html quote_text="quotable tweet text.." %}